saylesss88/nix-book/src/nix/impermanence.md

 encrypted setups.
 This guide follows the previous [minimal install guide](https://saylesss88.github.io/nix/impermanence.html) but you should be able to adjust it carefully to meet your needs.

-This section details how to set up impermanence on your NixOS system using Btrfs subvolumes.
+This section details how to set up impermanence on your NixOS system using BTRFS subvolumes.
 With impermanence, your operating system's root filesystem will reset to a pristine state on each reboot, while designated directories and files remain persistent.
 This provides a highly reliable and rollback-friendly system.

-## Impermanence: The Concept and Its Btrfs Implementation
+## Impermanence: The Concept and Its BTRFS Implementation

 In a traditional Linux system, most of this state is stored on the disk and persists indefinitely unless manually deleted or modified.
 However, this can